To opt out of CWA 4501 dues:

 - Sign and date the form, and make two copies.

 - Mail the completed form to the address at the top of the form.
 We highly recommend sending it via certified mail.

 - Provide a copy to your employer’s payroll officer and keep a copy for your files.

-CWA Local 4501 is the designated union for public employees of Ohio State University, the OSU Wexner Medical Center, the Ohio Secretary of State’s office, Pickaway County Job and Family Services and the Franklin County Veterans Commission.
+CWA Local 4501 is the designated union representing over 1,300 employees of Ohio State University, the OSU Wexner Medical Center, the Ohio Secretary of State’s office, Pickaway County Job and Family Services and the Franklin County Veterans Commission.

 For years, public employees in Ohio have been forced to pay union dues as a condition of employment, allowing unions to take their members for granted.
 However, the U.S. Supreme Court recently ruled that public employees can no longer be required to financially support a labor union against their will.
 (Janus v.
 AFSCME, 2018).

 “States and public-sector unions may no longer extract [funds] from nonconsenting employees. . . .
 This procedure violates the First Amendment and cannot continue.”